Juniper/junos-terraform/README.md

 **Prior to this step, ensure python and go is installed.**

-This file can be compiled by running `chmod +x generateFiles.sh` from the home directory followed by `./generateFiles.sh` to run the script.
+>This file can be compiled by running `chmod +x generateFiles.sh` from the `/junos-terraform` directory followed by `./generateFiles.sh` to run the script.

 `Select "Build a provider from scratch" option: [1] out of the options if following along with the demo`